-Countless studies have shown that excess stress can cause real physical symptoms like increased blood pressure, chest pain, tiredness and more.
+Countless studies have shown that excess stress can cause real physical symptoms like increased blood pressure, chest pain, tiredness, and more.
 Stress can also lead to an increase in anxiety and depression.
 43% of all adults suffer adverse health effects from stress.
 The human body is designed to experience stress and react to it.
-Stress can be positive (eustress), such as getting a job promotion or to be given more responsibilities.
-Positive stress is necessary for individuals to make breakthroughs and companies to grow.
+Stress can be positive (eustress), such as getting a job promotion or being given more responsibilities at work.
+Positive stress is necessary for individuals to make breakthroughs and for companies to grow.
 Stress can also be negative (distress) and cause a person to face continuous challenges without relief or relaxation.
 Resulting in the person becoming overworked.

 US-based OSHA (The Occupational Safety and Health Administration) deemed stress a “hazard of the workplace.”A company has a duty to take care of its workers and their environment.
 If a worker is struggling with stress, this will not only have an impact on the individual.
 But also, to the efficiency and productivity of the business.
 Here are 5 steps to help prevent workplace stress and keep an efficient and happy workforce.

 The most imperative thing to communicate to workers is that psychosocial risks in the workplace are just as important as physical hazards.
 Psychosocial risk, like stress, should be approached with the solution of prevention.
-Stress can be as bad for the individual as for the organisations.
-Organisations need to work together to address the risks and warning signs of stress.
+Stress can be as bad for the individual as for the organization.
+Organizations need to work together to address the risks and warning signs of stress.

 2. Assess Risks

 An organization should approach identifying stress contributors as a risk assessment for workplace hazards.
 Adapting a mental health risk assessment that would help to look for the causes of psychosocial stress is a good place to start.
 Observing work in progress and asking workers to describe how they feel about their tasks is a good way to gather information for an assessment.